WelshDan/smittys-bar-booking/README.md

 - Origin checking failed - does not match any trusted origins [Add "CSRF_TRUSTED_ORIGINS =" to settings](https://stackoverflow.com/questions/38841109/csrf-validation-does-not-work-on-django-using-https)
 Changed to workspace link, then it should be changed to deloyed link address
+- PSQL database function not connected to booktable form (FIXED)
+- Table booking function on 'booktable.html' does not store information (FIXED)
+- There are styling inconsistencies on both 'login' and 'signup' pages (FIXED)
+- Drinks section of index. links not rotatable

 #### 6.2 Unresolved issues